dita-ot/docs/README.md

 ## Building the documentation output

+⚠️ **Important:** The maps in this repository contain references to additional topics that are created at build time from the toolkit’s plug-in configuration.

-To generate additional topics and build the HTML and PDF versions of the documentation as included in DITA-OT releases, run the Gradle build script from the root level of the `docs` repository and pass the path to your DITA-OT installation as a parameter:
+To generate the missing topics and build the HTML and PDF versions of the documentation, run the Gradle build script from the root level of the `docs` repository and pass the path to your DITA-OT installation as a parameter.

+- For example, if you’re using a clone of the [DITA-OT development repository][13] as your toolkit installation alongside your clone of the docs repository, run the build script on **Linux** or **macOS** like this:

         ./gradlew -PditaHome=../dita-ot/src/main

-You can also specify a single output format.
+- You can also specify a single output format.
 To build HTML output, enter the following on the command line:

         ./gradlew -PditaHome=../dita-ot/src/main html

-**Note:** On Windows, use `gradlew.bat` and adjust the path to your DITA-OT installation:
+- On **Windows**, use `gradlew.bat` and adjust the path to your DITA-OT installation:

-    gradlew -PditaHome=..\dita-ot\src\main
+        gradlew -PditaHome=C:\path\to\dita-ot

 Output will be generated in the `out` folder of the `docs` repository.
 This folder is created automatically if it doesn’t exist. _(Git ignores the contents of this folder so you don’t inadvertently commit these transient files.)_